cryptofuture/nginx-hda-bundle-snap/README.md

 Check: https://docs.snapcraft.io/installing-snapd/6735

-> Why no TLSv1.3 support in snap
+> Why no TLSv1.3 support in snap?

 Even in bionic (18.04) Ubuntu ships openssl 1.1.0, and I don't want to support openssl in Ubuntu on my own, since it needs critical security updates, which I'll not be able to provide as fast as Canonical security team.